Cornerstone-OnDemand/modelkit/docs/assets/assets_dir.md

 ## Version resolution

-When an asset is request with the `version` not fully specified, `modelkit` may need to consult the remote storage to find the latest version.
-As a result, `modelkit`'s asset manager will in this context have a different behavior depending on whether a remote storage provider is parametrized:
+When an asset is requested with the `version` not fully specified, `modelkit` may need to consult the remote storage to find the latest version.
+As a result, `modelkit`'s asset manager will, in this context, have a different behavior depending on whether a remote storage provider is parametrized:

 - **Without a remote store** find the latest version of the asset available in the `ASSETS_DIR`
 - **With a remote store** contact the remote store to find the latest version, see if it is present locally.
 If it is, use the local version, otherwise download the latest version.